-- financial resources must be able to cover DCOs operating costs for at least one year; - DCOs must perform monthly stress tests to assess how much financial resources they need to meet their statutory requirements; - each DCO must "make a reasonable calculation of its projected operating costs over a 12 month period in order to determine the amount needed to meet" its statutory requirements; - DCOs cannot "set a minimum capital requirement of more than \$50 million for internal audit and technology management;
+- DCOs must perform monthly stress tests to assess how much financial resources they need to meet their statutory requirements; - each DCO must "make a reasonable calculation of its projected operating costs over a 12 month period in order to determine the amount needed to meet" its statutory requirements; - DCOs cannot "set a minimum capital requirement of more than \$50 million for

-- extensive and prescriptive Business Continuity Planning / Disaster Recovery requirements (including, for example, a requirement for the CCP to ensure recovery of critical functions within 2 hours); - prescriptive financial resource and liquidity requirements.
-This includes a base capital requirement of EUR 7.5m, together with risk based capital calculated on the basis of the approaches that are derived from those set out for banks in the Capital Requirements Directive; - a requirement to offer clearing members the ability to segregate client accounts with the CCP either at an omnibus or individual client level; - a requirement for CCPs contractually to commit themselves to transfer assets and positions of a defaulting member for the account of clients to another clearing member nominated by all such clients, on their request and without the consent of the defaulting clearing member; - prescriptive requirements as to structure and operation of the default arrangements to be applied by CCPs, including: - · requirements for a minimum size of default fund; and - an obligation on the CCPs to use their own dedicated resources before seeking recourse to the default fund contributions of non-defaulting members.

-As indicated above, to date, 17 EU CCPs have been authorised and 29 non-EU CCPs recognized under EMIR.
+Summary of EU provisions Summary of U.S. provisions internal audit and technology management; any person that seeks to become a clearing member in order to clear swaps"; extensive and prescriptive Business Continuity Planning / Disaster Recovery requirements (including, for example, a requirement for the CCP to ensure recovery of critical functions within 2 hours); prescriptive financial resource and liquidity requirements.
+This include • in order for a DCO or its clearing members to commingle customer positions in a base capital requirement of EUR 7.5m, together with risk based cap calculated on the basis of the approaches that are derived from those out for banks in the Capital Requirements Directive; ital a requirement to offer clearing members the ability to segregate client accounts with the CCP either at an omnibus or individual client level; a requirement for CCPs contractually to commit themselves to transfe assets and positions of a defaulting member for the account of clients another clearing member nominated by all such clients, on their require and without the consent of the defaulting clearing member; to prescriptive requirements as to structure and operation of the default arrangements to be applied by CCPs, including: requirements for a minimum size of default fund; and an obligation on the CCPs to use their own dedicated resources before seeking recourse to the default fund contributions of non-defaulting members.
+As indicated above, to date, 17 EU CCPs have been authorised and 29 nor EU CCPs recognized under EMIR.
+1- - Trade Reporting EMID Antiple o Dodd-Frank Section 727